jakubpulaczewski/pipeline-flow/docs/pages/user_guide/plugins/plugins_intro.rst

 .. code:: bash

-  pip install 'pipeline-orchestrator-community[PLUGIN_NAME]'
+  pip install 'pipeline-flow-community[PLUGIN_NAME]'

 where ``PLUGIN_NAME`` is the name of the plugin defined as an extra dependency in the plugin package.

-For a list of available plugins, visit the `Community Plugin Repository <https://github.com/jakubpulaczewski/pipeline-orchestrator-community>`_.
+For a list of available plugins, visit the `Community Plugin Repository <https://github.com/jakubpulaczewski/pipeline-flow-community>`_.

 Custom Plugins
 --------------